gveran22/MetaIBS/data_empty/analysis-individual/Labus-2017/README.md

 - `01_Dada2-Labus/` will contain .rds files saved as checkpoints & also for a quicker html output of the 01_Dada2-Labus.Rmd notebook;
 - `03_EDA-Labus/` will contain .rds files saved as checkpoints & also for a quicker html output of the 03_EDA-Labus.Rmd notebook, and it will also contain plots generated from that script;
 - `filtered1/` will contain the .fastq files generated from primer removal;
-- `filtered2/` will contain the .fastq files generated from quality filtering.
+- `filtered2/` will contain the .fastq files generated from quality filtering;
+- `raw_fastq/` will contain the raw .fastq files downloaded from the ENA.